How can we use SSL and our own domain name in the URL to our site?

 This installation process will include a change to the vhosts for the interface(s) you are updating.
 Every interface must have at least one primary vhost, but can have multiple alternate vhosts.
 Alternate vhosts always redirect to the primary vhost, and that is their only function.

 When you first have your site provisioned, you will notice that an interface's primary vhost matches the example format 'companynamehelp.custhelp.com'.
-When your custom certificate is installed, the new custom domain you have chosen will become the primary vhost, and the original custhelp.com address will become an alternate that redirects to the new primary address.
+When your custom certificate is installed, the new custom domain you have chosen will become the primary vhost, and the original custhelp.com address will become an alternate that redirects to the new custom address.

 The new vhost is associated to your original interface address by the use of CNAME records in DNS.
 This is a record type that defines the new custom address as an alias for the original custhelp.com address.
 A real-world example of this can be seen with our support pages: